 ROI timeline expectations

-Months 1-3: Initial integration and baseline establishment
+Months 1-3: Initial setup and baseline establishment

 Months 4-6: First measurable gains in targeted areas